Chabudai

-Chabudai gaeshi
+Since early modern Japan, households have used personal tray tables (zen (膳、ぜん)) for dinner, which are small short-legged tables on which dishes for one person are placed per table.
+This allowed individuals to freely move the tray table and eat wherever they preferred.
+After the rise of the chabudai around 1920, the custom of commensality emerged in Japan where families have dinner together around a singular table.
+Large dishes are placed in the middle of the chabudai to be shared, and individuals take a portion of their desired food.
+Whereas talking while having dinner was considered disrespectful previously, conversations naturally occurred around the chabudai table, so the table manners eased to accepting dinner table talk.

+Gaeshi

-Chabudai gaeshi is a Japanese phrase meaning to flip [the] chabudai.
+Chabudai gaeshi is a Japanese phrase meaning "to flip [the] chabudai".
 It describes the act of violently upending a chabudai as an expression of anger, frustration, and disapproval.
-Chabudai gaeshi may also figuratively describe an analogous outburst and upheaval.
+It may also figuratively describe an analogous outburst and upheaval.

-Video game designer Shigeru Miyamoto "upends the tea table" whenever a game's development didn't meet his standard or needed serious reconsideration.
+Video game designer Shigeru Miyamoto "upends the tea table" whenever a game's development did not meet his standard or needed serious reconsideration.
 He characterized chabudai gaeshi as an "action of old-fashioned Japanese fathers" that "would destroy the family" if attempted literally in modern Japanese society.

 A Japanese arcade game, Cho Chabudai Gaeshi, is based upon the scenario of chabudai gaeshi.